halliesala/phase-2-react-simple-conditionals/README.md

 ## Getting Started

-Fork and clone the repository and then run `npm install` followed by `npm run server` and `npm start`.
+Fork and clone the repository and then run `npm install` followed by `npm start`.

-You'll be able to fetch to `http://localhost:4001/planets`.
+Familiarize yourself with the app.
+You're getting an array of planet data from `src/data/planets.js` which you'll use throughout.

 ## Deliverable One